csuka/ansible_role_percona_xtradb_cluster/README.md

     host: localhost
 ```

-## mysql values
+## Mysql values

-See `defaults/main.yml`.
 As stated before, copy all values to a host_vars file, and edit values where applicable.

-To include custom keys/values in `mysqld.cnf`;
+To include custom keys/values in `mysqld.cnf`:

 ```yaml
 percona_custom_cnf: